Pacchiarotto, and How He Worked in Distemper

 Pacchiarotto, and How He Worked in Distemper is a short collection of English poems by Robert Browning, published in 1876.
-The collection marked Browning's first collection of short pieces for more than twelve years, and was well received.
-The title poem, which ostensibly discusses the life and works of 15th Century Italian painter Giacomo Pacchiarotti, is actually a thinly veiled attack on Browning's own critics, and many other pieces in the collection take the same tone.
+The collection marked Browning's first collection of short pieces for more than twelve years.
+It received a mixed reception.
+The title poem, which ostensibly discusses the life and works of 15th-century Italian painter Giacomo Pacchiarotti, is actually a thinly veiled attack on Browning's own critics, in particular Alfred Austin, and many other pieces in the collection take the same tone.